shabanzd/debian_dependency_bazelizer/README.md

 ### Requirements

-In order to try the dependency-bazelizer, you need a linux distribution running `apt` and `dpkg`.
-These are needed to manage and unpack the debian packages.
-In addition, `patchelf` needs to be installed.
+In order to try the dependency-bazelizer, you need a linux distribution that has `apt`, `dpkg` and `patchelf` installed.
 The reason `patchelf` was not bazelized is that I don't know where this script will run (ubuntu, wsl ... etc).
 In case you are interested in bazelizing the `patchelf` dependency, you can easily do that using the dependency-bazelizer itself on your chosen platform.
 You are recommended to have [bazelisk](https://github.com/bazelbuild/bazelisk) installed as well.

 * clone the repo.
 * `cd dependency-bazelizer`